Home / All Documents / What Does A Medical Driving Licence Look Like (DVLA)

 What Is A Driver Medical And When Do You Need One?

 A driver medical is a health check arranged by the DVLA.
-You need one when the DVLA asks you to fill out a medical questionnaire (form DR1 or a condition‑specific form).
-Common triggers: insulin‑treated diabetes, epilepsy, sleep apnoea, Parkinson’s disease, stroke, and certain heart conditions.
+You need one when the DVLA asks you to fill out a medical questionnaire, usually form DR1 or a condition-specific form.
+Common triggers I see weekly include insulin-treated diabetes, epilepsy, sleep apnoea, Parkinson’s disease, stroke, and certain heart conditions.

-The doctor reviews your records, sometimes performs tests (e.g., visual field), and sends a report to the DVLA.
+The doctor reviews your records, sometimes performs tests like a visual field test, and sends a report to the DVLA.
 Based on that report, the DVLA decides whether to issue a licence and what restrictions to set.

 Understanding Medical Driving Licence Types And Categories

 The DVLA issues three main medical licence types.
-Here is how they appear on the card:
+Here is how they appear on the card and what they mean in the real world.

 Table 2: Medical Licence Types and Their Visual Indicators